Lourinhã Formation

 The Lourinhã Formation (/pt/) is a fossil-rich geological formation in western Portugal, named for the municipality of Lourinhã.
-The formation is mostly Late Jurassic in age (Kimmeridgian/Tithonian), with the top of the formation extending into the earliest Cretaceous (Berriasian).
+The formation is mostly Late Jurassic in age (Kimmeridgian/Tithonian).
 It is notable for containing a fauna especially similar to that of the Morrison Formation in the United States and to a lesser extent to the Tendaguru Formation in Tanzania.
 There are also similarities to the nearby Villar del Arzobispo Formation and Alcobaça Formation.
-Besides the fossil bones, Lourinhã Formation is well known for the fossil tracks and fossilized dinosaur eggs.
+Besides the fossil bones, Lourinhã Formation is also well known for the fossil tracks and fossilized dinosaur eggs.

 The Lourinhã Formation includes several lithostratigraphic units, such as Praia da Amoreira-Porto Novo Members, Praia Azul Member, the Santa Rita Member, and the Assenta Member.
 The stratigraphy of the formation is complex and controversial, with the constituent member beds belonging to the formation varying between different authors.